-(i) The nodes in the topmost level are called commander nodes.
-There are 4 commander nodes which are completely connected.

-(ii) The nodes in the underlying levels are interconnected as a binary de Bruijn network.

-(iii) Each node X, at level m in the network is connected to two children nodes app(X,1) and app(X,0) at level m+1 (m < l-1) and and is connected to its parent node str(X) at level m-1 (m > 0).
+- 1) The nodes in the topmost level are called commander nodes.
+There are four commander nodes that are completely connected. - 2) The nodes in each of the underlying levels are interconnected as a binary deBruijn network (l-1). - 3) Each node X, at level m in the network is connected to two children nodes app (X, 1) and app (X, 0) at level m + 1(m < l 1) and is connected to its parent node str (X) at level m 1.

-Henceforth we shall refer to the proposed network as the multi-level binary de Bruijn network (BMD).
-Since the topmost level of the BMD contains 2^2 nodes, it is convenient to assign it level 2.
-Hence, an l-level BMD has l levels numbered from 2 through l + 1.
-Figure 2 shows a 2-level BMD- the inter-level connections are shown by dashed lines and the intra-level connections by solid lines.

-Each node of the BMD has a PE, a clock which maintains real time, an associated sensor which samples the physical variable(s) of interest, and an associated buffer.
+Henceforth we shall refer to the proposed network as the multi-level binary deBruijn network (MBD).
+Since the topmost level of the MBD contains 2^2 nodes, it is convenient to assign it level 2.
+Hence, an l-level MBD has l levels numbered from 2 through l + 1.
+Fig. 4 shows a 2-level MBD-the inter-level connections are shown by dashed lines and the intra-level connections by solid lines.
+Each node of the MBD has a PE, a clock which maintains real time, an associated sensor which samples the physical variable(s) of interest, and an associated buffer.
 The PE translates the sensor reading into an abstract estimate, time stamps the estimate with the current time, and places the abstract estimate in the associated buffer.
 There is also a buffer associated with each link.
-The PEs connected to the link have access to this buffer.
-Figure 3 shows the architectural details of a node of the BMD.
-The additional details in the figure will be referred in Section 2.4.
+The PE's connected to the link have access to this buffer.
+Fig. 5 shows the architectural details of a node of the MBD.
 (Note: With slight modifications, we could allow for multiple sensors at each node.)

-2.2.1 Topological Properties: The following lemmas describe the topological properties of the BMD.
+Topological Properties: The following lemmas describe the topological properties of the MBD.

-Lemma 1: The number of nodes in BMD with L levels is $4(2^L - 1)$.
+Lemma 1: The number of nodes in MBD with l levels is $4(2^l - 1)$.

-Proof: The number of nodes at level $m (2 < m \le l + 1)$,
+Proof: The number of nodes at level $m(2 < m \le l+1)$,

-$$n_m = 2 \times n{m-1}; n_2 = 4$$
+$$n_m = 2 \times n{m-1}; \qquad n_2 = 4$$